 All restaurants are welcoming but a couple in Riga are particularly well known among the LGBT community.
 Nestled in the serene surroundings of Bergs Bazaar is Garage wine and tapas bar with wide windows and a summer terrace making it the ideal spot for lapping up the sunshine in summer and watching the world go by in chilly winters.
 On one of Riga’s central streets is Osiriss, an establishment with a long history as being a popular choice for leisurely meals in a pleasant setting a mere 10-minute-walk from Riga’s Old Town.

 After dinner, an excellent way to continue the evening is attending an opera performance or a classical music concert – both regular features in Latvia’s cultural calendar.
 The world renowned Latvian National Opera adds new performances to its programme every year, as do concert halls like the Great Guild and Spikeri Concert Hall.
 Look out for big local names like Maija Kovalevska, Inese Galante and Gidon Kremer!

 For a nightcap and a dance, visitors can rely on the welcoming Golden, a central bar and club that deems itself heterosexual friendly.
 Also in the city centre is XXL, one of the oldest gay clubs in the Baltics.
 The dance floor and bar pay host to DJ nights, shows and beauty contests.

-For more LGBT-friendly tips and advice for tourists, Mozaīka – the local LGBT alliance - welcomes everyone at its offices in central Riga.
-In case of serious discrimination or discriminatory violence, you can also turn to your country’s embassy or consulate.
+For more LGBT-friendly tips and advice for tourists, Mozaīka – the local LGBT association - welcomes everyone at its offices in central Riga.
+In case of bias-based accidents or violence, you can turn to Mozaīka, your country’s embassy or consulate.